vporton/wikipedia-upload/README.md

 Start a Bee node on localhost.
 Debug port must be enabled (unless for upload you specify existing batch ID by `--batch-id`).
 You can use my `Dockerfile.bee`.
+Don't forget to fund the Bee Swarm wallet with both xDai and BZZ.

 Build Docker images by
 ```sh